 2021 Point in Time Count did NOT include a count of unsheltered population due to COVID-caused constraints on recruiting volunteers and ensuring public safety.

-Note that minority pops almost doubled from last year to this year (perhaps this is an issue of not counting street homelessness in 2021?).

-According to PCHS staff, HUD uses an extrapolation methodology to estimate race and ethnicity data across whole distribution based on those who answered PIT survey (there are no “NA” or “unknown”).
+According to PCHS staff, HUD requires an interpolation methodology to estimate race and ethnicity data across whole distribution based on those who answered PIT survey (there are no “NA” or “unknown”).

 Regarding HMIS